mohiuddinshahrukh/mohiuddinshahrukh/README.md

-- 👋 Hi, I’m @mohiuddinshahrukh
+- 👋 Hi, I’m SHAHRUKH
-- 👀 I’m interested in MERN & MEAN stack development
+- 👀 I’m interested in MERN stack development
-- 🌱 I’m currently learning MERN & MEAN stack
+- 🌱 I’m currently working in MERN stack
-- 💞️ I’m looking to collaborate on anything interesting!
-- 📫 How to reach me https://www.instagram.com/mohiuddinshahrukh/

 <!---
 mohiuddinshahrukh/mohiuddinshahrukh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.